-Cascades Gardens is a beautiful and interesting garden to visit in the historic village of Bonsall near Matlock.
+Cascades Gardens is a beautiful garden, peaceful and relaxing to visit in the historic village of Bonsall near Matlock.

 Ideal for garden enthusiasts, plantsmen and for those who just want to relax in the beautiful natural surroundings and visit a garden in Derbyshire and the Peak District.